MISAU-DIS/sis-rme-etl/README.md

   - *AS_SCHEMA_DEFINED* – The ETL process respects the auto-increment behavior defined in the schema (default).
   - *IGNORE_SCHEMA_DEFINITION* – The ETL process ignores the schema definition and manually controls primary key generation.
   This value can be overridden at the ETL item configuration level.
+- defaultFieldValues*: Defines a global set of default values to be applied when the ETL engine needs to create default records in the destination database;
 - *primaryKeyInitialIncrementValue*: A numeric value added to the primary key of the first destination record across all configured tables.
 This property cannot be used when *autoIncrementHandlingType* is set to *AS_SCHEMA_DEFINED*.
 If provided without explicitly setting *autoIncrementHandlingType*, the value will default to *IGNORE_SCHEMA_DEFINITION*.
 This setting can be overridden at the *EtlItemConfiguration* or *DstConf* level.
 - *dynamicSrcConf*: Enables dynamic configuration generation based on data stored in a database table.
 This allows a single configuration file to act as a template that is expanded into multiple configurations using table records.
 This is particularly useful when processing multiple source databases or environments dynamically.
 - *finalizer*: Defines additional tasks to be executed after the process has completed.